8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Mutual fund
 :    A collection of assets held in trust; usually represented as shares using pooled resources of the shareholders and available to the public. *Mutual fund shareholders are not direct owners of the assets being purchased and do not have voting privileges.*

+Net worth
+:    The amount remaining after adding together the fair market value of all assets and subtracting the fair market value of all liabilities.

 Realized
 :    Whether or not a capital gain or loss has occurred. *The point at which we can say money has been earned or lost.*